How I Killed Pluto and Why It Had It Coming

-How I Killed Pluto and Why It Had It Coming is the 2010 memoir by Mike Brown, the American astronomer most responsible for the reclassification of Pluto from planet to dwarf planet.
+How I Killed Pluto and Why It Had It Coming is a 2010 memoir by Mike Brown, the American astronomer most responsible for the reclassification of Pluto from planet to dwarf planet.

 Summary

 The memoir is an account of the events surrounding the redefinition of the term planet that eventually changed the status of Pluto.

 Brown recounts his professional career as a faculty member at the California Institute of Technology leading a team which examined large patches of the sky in an attempt to identify and track Trans-Neptunian objects.